julien-jacob/wplingua/readme.txt

 **While the free version supports translation into a single target language**, we set no boundaries on the number of words you can translate.

-Whether your site has a hundred pages or just a few, you can seamlessly make it accessible in the language you desire.
+Whether your website has a hundred pages or just a few, you can seamlessly make it accessible in the language you desire.

 ###🪄 Streamlined Setup Process ###
 Dive into a hassle-free multilingual experience with wpLingua.
 Forget about complex configurations and the intimidating world of coding.